-As at 31 December 2021, the gross loans and advances of the Group were SAR 174.26 billion (2020: SAR 160.42 billion) against which an expected credit loss ("ECL") allowance of SAR 6.70 billion (2020: SAR 7.17 billion) was maintained.
+As at 31 December 2022, the gross loans and advances of the Group were SAR 189.14 billion against which an expected credit loss ("ECL") allowance of SAR 6.01 billion was maintained.

 We considered this as a key audit matter, as the determination of ECL involves significant estimation and management judgment and this has a material impact on the consolidated financial statements of the Group.
-Furthermore, the COVID-19 pandemic continues to pose challenges to businesss, thus increasing the levels of judgment and uncertainty needed to determine the ECL under the requirements of IFRS 9-Financial Instruments ("IFRS 9").
 The key areas of judgement include: